Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 ## Iceberg table format

 The dbt-snowflake adapter also supports applying `table_format` as an standalone configuration for dbt-snowflake models.
-We do not recommend using this as it is a legacy behavior.
+We do not recommend using this as it is a legacy behavior and you will only be able to write to Snowflake Horizon (not external Iceberg catalogs)

 The following configurations are supported.
 For more information, check out the Snowflake reference for [`CREATE ICEBERG TABLE` (Snowflake as the catalog)](https://docs.snowflake.com/en/sql-reference/sql/create-iceberg-table-snowflake).